c0d3z3r0/rpi2strap/README.md

 ./rpi2strap /dev/[your sdcard]
 Follow the instructions.
 After this first stage plug in ethernet, HDMI and a keyboard and power up your Raspberry Pi 2.
 The installation will continue and after a reboot you can login with root:toor.

+## Packages already included
+- debian standard packages
+- keyboard-configuration, console-data, console-setup
+- ntp, tzdata, locales, openssh-server, ca-certificates, openssl
+- cpufrequtils, cpufreqd
+- rpi-update, raspi-config

 ## I need some Raspbian packages like raspi-config!
-Yeah, me too.
-At this time you need to install the packages by hand or compile them from source.
-Later I'm going to include the Raspbian repository and install the most important packages by default.
-First I have to figure out how this APT pinning thingy really works so that we **don't mix up Raspbian and Debian** packages.
+No problem!
+The raspberrypi.org repository is now included in the sources.list.
+If you need packages from there like gpio you have to select them manually in aptitude.
+They will *never* be installed by dependecy because we **don't want to mix them up** with Debian packages.
 We just want to use the repo for some specific packages.
+Btw. raspi-config and rpi-update are already included so please don't install them with aptitude.

 ## Warnings
 rpi2strap is only working for Raspberry Pi 2.
 Every prior versions like B or B+ are **NOT SUPPORTED!** This is because pi2 is armv7 while earlier boards have armv6 which isn't supported by Debian armhf.